What Is an EIN Number?

 Privacy Protection

-Before beginning your EIN application, gather necessary information to ensure a smooth process.
-According to IRS requirements, all EIN applications must disclose the name and Taxpayer Identification Number (Social Security Number, Individual Taxpayer Identification Number, or existing EIN) of the "responsible party."
+Preparations Before you start your EIN application, you should have the information ready so that it can run smoothly.
+As per the IRS, all EIN applications should reveal the name and Taxpayer Identification Number (Social Security Number, Individual Taxpayer Identification Number or existing EIN) of the responsible party.

-The responsible party is the individual or entity that controls, manages, or directs the applicant entity and has authority over disposition of its funds and assets.
-For most small businesses, this is the owner, managing member, or primary officer.
-The responsible party must be an individual person (natural person) unless the applicant is a government entity.
+The responsible party is the individual or entity that has control of the applicant entity, manages or directs it and has the power to dispose funds and assets of the applicant entity.
+In the majority of small businesses, this is the owner, managing member or a primary officer.
+It has to be an individual person (natural person) unless the applicant is a government body.

-• Trade name (DBA): Any "doing business as" name if you operate under a different name than your legal entity name
+• Trade name (DBA): Any doing business as name in case you are operating under a different name as that of your legal entity name.

-• Responsible party information: Full legal name, title/position, and Social Security Number or ITIN of the managing member, owner, or primary officer
+• Party responsible information: Full legal name, title/position, and Social Security Number or ITIN of the managing member, owner, or primary officer

-• Business structure: Entity type (LLC, corporation, partnership, sole proprietorship, etc.)
+• Company form: LLC, corporation, partnership, sole proprietorship, etc.

-• Physical business address: Your principal place of business (not a P.O. box)
+• Physical business address: Your main business address (not P.O. box)

-• State of formation: The state where you legally formed your business entity
+• State of formation: What state you formed your business under.

-• Reason for applying: Why you need an EIN (started new business, hired employees, changed business structure, etc.)
+• Reason to apply: Why are you required to have EIN (started new business, hired employees, changed type of business, etc.)

-• Principal business activity: Description of your main business operations
+• Principal business activity: Detail of your principal business activity.

-• Products or services offered: What your business sells or provides
+• Products or services you are selling: What your business is selling.

-• Accounting year closing month: The last month of your fiscal/tax year (typically December for calendar year)
+• Month of year end accounting: This is the final month of your fiscal/tax year (usually December of calendar year)

 How to Apply for an EIN

-The IRS provides multiple methods for obtaining an EIN, with online application being the fastest and most convenient option for most businesses.
-The process is completely free regardless of which application method you choose—never pay any service claiming to expedite EIN applications for a fee.
+IRS offers several ways of acquiring an EIN, online application being the quickest and most convenient means of acquiring an EIN by the majority of the businesses.
+The process is totally free irrespective of the application method you will use- do not pay any service that says it will hasten the EIN applications at a fee.

-• Limited to one EIN per responsible party per day
+• Restricted to a single EIN of responsible party per day.

-The online application requires that the responsible party have a valid Taxpayer Identification Number (SSN, ITIN, or EIN) and that the business's principal place of business is located in the United States or U.S. territories.
+The online application presupposes the possession of the responsible party with a valid Taxpayer Identification Number (SSN, ITIN or EIN) and the principal place of business of the business is in the United States or the territories of the U.S.

 Mail Application